thomashallam/NHSUserResearchPanel/Content/panel-guidelines.md

 - **Interesting case studies**
   - Market Reearch Society: Customer Inside - A Practitioners guide to online communities: https://www.mrs.org.uk/pdf/CUSTOMER_INSIDE.pdf (Published June 2018, Accessed: June 2022)

-## Terminology

-**Segment/segmentation**: Creating groups of users with specific characteristics. e.g. "people who visited their GP within the last 6 months", "parents between the age 20-40, who are also vaccinated". **When to do this?**: this process helps to ensure representation from key groups who are likely to use a service, as well as groups the team assumes may struggle when using the service

-**Sampling**: The process of selecting a sub-set of the users from the panel e.g. of the 1,000 users on the panel the team want to speak with a randomly-selected sample of 10.

-**Sample criteria**: A brief for which participants can be recruited.
-The sample criteria may include multiple segments that need to be balanced by the recruiter.
-E.g. team want to speak to 10 people, including a mix of genders, from a variety of age groups, and split across the regions in UK (Scotland, Northern Ireland, Wales, England).

-## Tools for panel communication and engagement
-- *MVP* - spreadsheets (and mail merge!)
-- market research online community tools (MROC)
-- customer insight community tools
-- CRM / Campaign management tools
-- survey tools (Voice of the Customer)
-- Q&A and polling apps
-- video blogging tools
-- social-media communities (public or private pages/groups)
-- online forum tools (e.g. public or private messaging boards)
-- private instant messaging tools
-- blogging tools (public or private)
-- online collaboration tools
-- online document tools